Automatic Chicken Coop Door Openers

 Pros:

-• You don't have to pay for your power source
+• After the initial upfront cost, you don't have to pay for your power source

 Cons: